bahrus/xtal-element/README.md

 xtal-element believes, first and foremost, in empowering the developer, the consumer of the web components built with xtal-element.
 So how to balance all these concerns?

-First, xtal-element supports the ability for a property to always reflect, but to "data-[lisp-case-of-property]-is=' -- in order to guarantee no infinite loop issues [TODO].
+First, xtal-element supports the ability for a property to always reflect, but to "data-[lisp-case-of-property]-is=' -- in order to guarantee no infinite loop issues.

 ```html
 <my-custom-element data-href-is="//example.com"></my-custom-element>